uber/react-vis/docs/sunburst.md

 <!-- INJECT:"BasicSunburstWithLink" -->

 The `Sunburst` is a thin data processing wrapper on an XYPlotted [ArcSeries](arc-series.md), it generates highly re-stylable SVG!
 Any props that are available in the arc series are also available here.
-Additionally it copies the data format of the treemap, so if you have data prepped to drop into the tree map, you can use that same data to get a sunbrust.
+Additionally it copies the data format of the treemap, so if you have data prepped to drop into the tree map, you can use that same data to get a sunburst.

 ## Usage